earthcubeprojects-chords/chords/dataout.md

 fetch data.
 The URL can be submitted directly from the address bar of your browser, which will deliver the data in standard formats such as CSV files, JSON files, or plain JSON.

-You can also retrieve data using your favorite programming language, letting you build analysis and visulaization apps that can process your real-time observations.
+You can also retrieve data using your favorite programming language to construct a program to send URLs and receive data, letting you build analysis and visulaization apps that can process your real-time observations.
 Using JavaScipt, you can even build widgets and pages that display your data on your own web site.